Questfall/docs/mining/Items.md

 * **Stamina Potions** - Consuming fully replenishes the stamina reserves.
 * **Mana Potions** - Consuming fully replenishes the mana reserves.

-Potions do not have tier or level and there is only one size of both types.
+Potions do not have a tier or level and there is only one size of both types.

 ***